Jayich-Lab/double-pass-breadboard/2023-03-version/README.md

 # README

 This version of the double pass breadboard was ordered in March of 2023.
-We had been referring to this as "version 2" in some loose versioning scheme.
+This is very similar to the 2023-01 version - it is slightly smaller with more moutning holes.

 # Parts list